PeterDrake/drakepedia/data_structures/lists.md

 ```

-Again, `addAt` and `removeAt` take linear time in the worst case and consant time in the best case, but here the best case is adding or removing something from the *front* of the list. `get`, `set`, and `size` now also take linear time in the worst case because they must walk down the list to find the item in question.
+Again, `addAt` and `removeAt` take linear time in the worst case and constant time in the best case, but here the best case is adding or removing something from the *front* of the list. `get`, `set`, and `size` now also take linear time in the worst case because they must walk down the list to find the item in question.

 ## Iterables